Turtle-Sprite/Project-Two/README.md

 # User stories
 * As a user, I want to sign in to my account.
+* I want to sign out of my account.
 * I want to view my profile which has a list of all of my goals and to-dos.
+* I want reminders when the dates for my goals are approaching.
 * I want to edit and delete my goals and to-dos.
-* I want to add dates and reminders in my calendar
+* I want to customize my goals and to dos with photos.

 | HTTP METHOD (_Verb_) | URL (_Nouns_)     | CRUD    | Response                             | Notes                                                                                                                    |
 | -------------------- | ----------------- | ------- | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------------ |